FYZAFH/audiotab/docs/testing/hardware-integration-test.md

 ## Notes

-This test procedure documents the **intended** end-to-end flow for hardware device management.
-As of the implementation completion date (2025-12-01), the core infrastructure is in place but some integration steps are pending.
-The test procedure will be fully executable once:
+This test procedure documents the **complete** end-to-end flow for hardware device management.
+As of the implementation completion date (2025-12-01), the full hardware integration stack is operational:
-1. Device injection is completed in deploy_graph
+1. ✅ Device injection is completed in deploy_graph
-2. NodePropertiesPanel is integrated into the UI
+2. ✅ NodePropertiesPanel is integrated into the UI
+3. ✅ Complete data flow from physical hardware through pipeline to visualization

+All phases of this test should be executable.
+For more detailed testing procedures, see [hardware-e2e-test.md](./hardware-e2e-test.md).